banyancomputer/gitbook/nerd-zone-technical-gore/what-banyan-does-for-nerds.md

 When our infrastructure gets an expiry request, we forward it to the appropriate storage providers to queue the data for deletion, and stop billing the customer for the storage as soon as it's removed from the network.&#x20;

-Fulfillment of expiry requests is covered by our SLA and can be validated on Filecoin.
+Fulfillment of expiry requests is covered by our SLA.
 It may take longer to tombstone old data on cold storage than on hot storage.

 </details>